heathhenley/heathhenley.github.io/content/posts/pg-tuple-compare-switch.md

   - software development
   - software engineering
 ---
 **TL;DR** - Recently set out to speed up a slow query behind a multi-column cursor paginated endpoint.
 A simple switch to represent the `where` filters as a `tuple` makes a huge difference in performance on the exact same data with the same indices.
-Eg - change where ( a > c or (a = c and b > d )) to (a, b) > (c, d).
-In the `tuple` case `postgres` can use the index more efficiently and get more of the needed rows using the index condition, versus walking it, reading rows in and filtering.
+Eg - change `where ( a > c or (a = c and b > d ))` to `where (a, b) > (c, d)`.
+In the "tuple" case postgres can use the index more efficiently and get more of the needed rows using the index condition, versus walking it, reading rows in and filtering.
 Feel free to just skip straight to [the simple demo](https://github.com/heathhenley/pg-tuple-comparison) without reading all this if that's more your thing.

 ## Intro